graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 next: /foundation/annual-reports/
 ---

-The GraphQL Community Grant program is funded by the GraphQL Foundation and administered by the GraphQL TSC.
-The goal of the program is to provide financial support and incentives for key community initiatives.
+The GraphQL Community Grant program is funded by the GraphQL Foundation and administered by the [GraphQL Technical Steering Committee (TSC)](https://github.com/graphql/graphql-wg/blob/main/GraphQL-TSC.md).
+The goal of the program is to provide financial support and incentives for key technical and community initiatives.

 The GraphQL Community Grant program accepts applications on a quarterly cycle.
 Grant applications are reviewed by the TSC based upon funding that is received as membership dues for the GraphQL Foundation.
 This is one way in which the GraphQL Foundation directly supports the ongoing health of the GraphQL developer ecosystem.